Developing a Program Abroad

 - contribute to the goal of increasing diversity in participation by drawing students from underrepresented populations that have not traditionally considered studying abroad, such as athletes, first-generation, students of color, non-traditional majors, or veterans

-- accessible for those students facing financial or personal constraints (family obligations, etc.) that prevent them from participating in longer duration study abroad
+- accessible for those students facing financial or personal constraints (family obligations, etc.) that prevent them from participating on longer duration study abroad programs

 - create opportunities in non-traditional locations or other options abroad not currently a part of the Study Abroad Office portfolio